Hollies (1965 album): Hear! Here! (US version)

 More than a year after the release of the Hollies' US debut album, Here I Go Again, the success of "Look Through Any Window" (The Hollies' first Top 40 hit in the US) inspired Imperial Records, the Hollies' US label, to finally release another Hollies LP.

 In November 1965, Imperial released Hollies, with a slightly different track listing, as Hear!
 Here! in the US.
 Imperial removed "Fortune Teller" and "Mickey's Monkey" from Hollies and added the singles "I'm Alive" and "Look Through Any Window".
-The track listing was then re-arranged so that the singles started each side.
+The track listing was then re-arranged so that the singles started each of the sides.

 Although the album is clearly a US repackaging of the Hollies album, the cover uses the photo from the UK In The Hollies Style LP, which was never released in the USA.

 "Mickey's Monkey" later appeared in 1966 on the forthcoming "Bus Stop" album, but "Fortune Teller" was never issued in the US until the 1990s.
-In 2010, the mono version of this LP was reissued on 180 gram vinyl in the US by Sundazed Music.
+In 2010, the mono version of this LP was reissued on 180-gram vinyl in the US by Sundazed Music.